Canada's Rogers extends Shaw deal deadline, flags hit from outage

 The Canadian telecom giant has come under increased pressure since the outage on July 8 that paralyzed the country's banking and emergency services for nearly 19 hours.

-The company expects to record C$150 million in costs in the third quarter as it credits customers with the equivalent of five days service.
-The figure was lower than an estimate of $175 million from J.P.
+The company expects to record C$150 million in costs in the third quarter as it credits customers with the equivalent of five days service, lower than the C$175 million estimates from J.P.
 Morgan and TD Securities.

 For the three months ended June 30, the company reported a profit and revenue that were better than market expectations, thanks to a jump in wireless subscribers and strong demand for its internet services.